 -

-The four main energy assets available for CFD trading: Crude Oil, Gasoline, Heating Oil, and Natural Gas.
+The four main CFD energy assets are Crude Oil, Gasoline, Heating Oil, and Natural Gas.

 SYMBOL |